mlengineershub/QuickDraw-API/app/README.md

     - `clock_game.js`: Contains the script for the Clock game mode, handling the countdown timer and drawing validation.
     - `ai_game.js`: Contains the script for the AI game mode, managing the AI's drawing behavior and user interactions.
     - `end_game.js`: Manages the scoreboard and player performance display.

-## Contributing

-We welcome contributions to enhance the Drawing Game.
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## Contact

-For any inquiries or feedback, please contact us.